You’ve ended up here because you are frustrated by your job search. You may even be afraid that you are never going to get a job.

 7 Reasons You are Never Going to Get a Job

-These are seven descriptions of behavior or missing knowledge I’ve witnessed that prevent people from getting a job, feel free to add yours!
+These are seven behaviors or missing knowledge I’ve witnessed that prevent people from getting a job!

 What I mean by this is you are coming across as: